 The graffiti by famed and mysterious artist Banksy, drawn on the barrier wall dividing Bethlehem from Jerusalem, has drawn worldwide media attention and is definitely worth a look.
 To see this, it is probably best to hire a taxi.
 The high concrete walls nearby and graffiti by other artists show the conflict from inside the walls, called ‘Occupation Road‘.

-A short ride down the road I was able to visit a refugee camp created from the conflict of 1948, funded by the United Nations, it allows outsiders to see how the conflict has has effected those that call this place home.
+A short ride down the road I was able to visit a refugee camp created from the conflict of 1948, funded by the United Nations, it allows outsiders to see how the conflict has affected those that call this place home.
 Signs and posters show pictures of those killed fighting for freedom and justice in what is an occupation by Israel.
 I was deeply moved and brought to tears, but I didn’t feel threatened by those that watched as I went about my visit.